isomerpages/govtech-stp/_reciprocal-green-lane/00d-rgl-requirement-test.md

 ### 1. Eligibility

-<span class="font-size:16px;">Business or official travellers seeking to make essential travel via the RGL to Singapore must be sponsored by either a Singapore-based company or a Singapore Government agency, 1 which will file an application on behalf of the traveller for a SafeTravel Pass.
+<span class="font-size:16px;">Business or official travellers seeking to make essential travel via the RGL to Singapore must be sponsored by either a Singapore-based company or a Singapore Government agency, <sup>1</sup>which will file an application on behalf of the traveller for a SafeTravel Pass.
 The traveller must be:</span>
 <ol style="list-style-type: disc;">
  <li style="font-size:16px;">A resident holding a valid passport of any nationality in the country of departure with an RGL arrangement with Singapore;</li>
             <li style="font-size:16px;">Seeking to make a single-entry, short-term essential travel; and</li>